-- Numeric approximations are not generally acceptable or promptable for symbolic constants (e.g. 6.02 times 10 to the 23rd is not acceptable for Avogadro’s number).
+- Numeric approximations are not generally acceptable or promptable for symbolic constants (e.g. 6.02 × 1023 is not acceptable for Avogadro’s number).

 - Common names and scientific names are generally acceptable for specific organisms (e.g. silkworm or Bombyx mori).
 In general, when scientific names are acceptable, only the first letter of the genus name will be required (e.g. E. coli is acceptable for Escherichia coli); other forms of the scientific name, including genus names and abbreviations thereof, may be acceptable where commonly used (e.g. staph for Staphylococcus aureus or Drosophila for Drosophila melanogaster), but will not be acceptable or promptable in other cases (e.g. Homo will not be acceptable or promptable for Homo habilis).
 Similarly, in cases where the species name is not commonly used as shorthand for the scientific name, the species name by itself will be neither acceptable nor promptable (e.g. habilis will not be acceptable or promptable for Homo habilis).

-Scientific names and common names for generic members are acceptable for taxa (e.g. either Echinodermata or echinoderm(s) is acceptable).
+- Scientific names and common names for generic members are acceptable for taxa (e.g. both Echinodermata and echinoderm(s) are acceptable).

 Responses to computation (“pencil and paper ready”) questions must be simplified.

-Fractional responses must generally be given in lowest terms (e.g. 6/10 is not acceptable but 3/5 is).
-They may, however, be in improper form (e.g. either 1 1/2 or 3/2 is acceptable).
+- Fractional responses must generally be given in lowest terms (e.g. 6/10 is not acceptable but 3/5 is).
+They may, however, be in improper form (e.g. both 1 ½ and 3/2 are acceptable).

 - Square roots and other radical expressions should have powers brought outside (e.g. square root of 20 is not acceptable but 2 square root 5 is).

-The name of either party in a court case is acceptable when it reasonably identifies the specific case (e.g. either Baker or Carr would be acceptable for Baker v.
+- The name of either party in a court case is acceptable when it reasonably identifies the specific case (e.g. both Baker and Carr would be acceptable for Baker v.
 Carr, but Ohio is not acceptable for Mapp v.
 Ohio).

-If a question asks to identify an answer from a list, the player must give an exact or very similar answer to the form included in the list (e.g. saying Mississippi instead of Mississippi River is acceptable, but the second thing you read or the one that started with F are not).
+- If a question asks to identify an answer from a list, the player must give an exact or very similar answer to the form included in the list (e.g. saying Mississippi instead of Mississippi River is acceptable, but the second thing you read and the one that started with ‘M’ are not).

 If the related response is not of the same general class of concepts, acceptability depends on the connection between the related response and the answer: